Decisions guide

 Step-by-step

 1. 1.
-Complete your baseline first
+Complete your base case first

 2. 2.
 Open the Scenario analysis view

 3. 3.
-Adjust key input drivers using sliders
+Adjust key drivers using sliders

 Sliders only affect forecast years.
 The base year remains unchanged so comparisons stay meaningful.

-4. 4.
-Compare baseline vs scenario outputs
+5. 5.
+Compare base case vs scenario outputs

 Selecting outputs to analyze